minhtrung21032002/code-challenge-99Tech/readme.md

 ### Overview

-This project follows the MVC model, with the addition of a repository and service layer to enhance separation of concerns
+This Backend services follows the MVC model, with the addition of a repository and service layer to enhance separation of concerns.

 #### Libraries Used
 - **dotenv**: For loading environment variables from a `.env` file.